Scerelyn/LynnMod/README.md

 # LynnMod
 ## Description
-A mod for Library of Ruina featuring 3 new receptions.
+A mod for Library of Ruina featuring 4 new receptions.
 Impuritas Civitas level, only partially play tested/balanced.
-All three receptions require 1 Impuritas book to invite.
+All four receptions require 1 Impuritas book to invite.

 ## Reception description